 Q. WHAT IF I CAN'T FINISH?
 DO I GET MY MONEY BACK?
 A. It's OK if you can't finish.
 Sometimes it just isn't going to be a good day.
 If you can't finish, you just need to report in to the time keepers and they will list you as DNF (did not finish).
 Unfortunately, there are no refunds.

 Q. WHERE ARE THE RACES HELD?
 HOW DO I GET TO THEM?
-A. Trail information, including directions, course descriptions and venue descriptions (so you can decide if you want to bring the family) are listed on our website.
+A. Trail information, including directions, course descriptions and venue descriptions (so you can decide if you want to bring the family) are listed on each events page on our website.

 Q. HOW SOON DO I NEED TO GET TO THE EVENT?
 A. A good rule of thumb is about an hour before race time.
 That will give you time to register, get all your gear ready and warm up.
 Day-of Registration closes 30 minutes prior to your event, so please plan accordingly.